About

 pumpkin cheesecake on small plate with gold and white fork

 • cream cheese & plain Greek yogurt – you can use reduced fat cream cheese here and 2% yogurt if you’d like, but think the texture is best with full-fat cream cheese.
 You can also use Skyr in place of Greek yogurt.
 Siggi’s makes a great Pumpkin yogurt this time of year.
-If using sweetened yogurt, I would maybe reduce the granulated sugar by two tablespoons.
+If using sweetened yogurt, you can reduce the granulated sugar by two tablespoons if you’d like.

-• canned pumpkin – I used canned pumpkin in this recipe so I can’t say for sure how homemade purée would work.
+• canned pumpkin – I used canned pumpkin in this recipe so I can’t say for sure how homemade purée would work, as the water content is much different compared to a can.
 If you do use homemade, I would strain it to remove any extra liquid.

 • sugar – using 2/3 cup of granulated sugar here will give you a decently sweet cheesecake.
 If you want less sweet, you could use 1/2 cup.
 You can also replace the sugar with something like Swerve.